From the Public

 I have acquired a BLM-titled wild horse or burro.
 I would like to have the title transferred into my name.
 What do I do?

-Question: What is the current status on shade at Palomino Valley Corrals (PVC) outside of Reno, Nevada?
+Question: What is the current status on the shade at Palomino Valley Corrals (PVC) outside of Reno, Nevada?
 (Updated August 2014)

 Answer: Part 1.
 In August 2013, the BLM conducted a public workshop to discuss the issue of shade at the Palomino Valley Wild Horse and Burro Adoption Center.
 As part of the workshop, the BLM invited animal welfare experts to speak on the subject of shade and the use of shade structures with domestic horses.
 One of the recommendations provided by the animal welfare experts was the BLM provide shade for animals that may be compromised due to injury or illness.